Make-School-Courses/MOB-1.3-Dynamic-iOS-Apps/README.md

 ## Evaluation
 To pass this course you must meet the following requirements:

-- Complete all required tutorials
+- Complete all required tutorials & assignments
 - Pass all projects according to the associated project rubric
 - Pass the final summative assessment >=75%
 - Actively participate in class and abide by the attendance policy